What is a code of conduct?

 HR and the code of conduct

-HR supports the full lifecycle of the code of conduct, from onboarding to enforcement.
-The team is responsible for delivering training, addressing questions and concerns, tracking policy violations and applying fair, documented disciplinary action when necessary.
-HR also ensures the code reflects the company’s evolving needs.
-By collecting feedback from employees and monitoring workplace trends, they can update the policy to stay relevant and effective.
+HR typically supports the full lifecycle of the code of conduct.
+The team can be responsible for delivering training, addressing questions and concerns, tracking policy violations and applying fair, documented disciplinary action when necessary.
+HR may also ensure the code reflects the company’s evolving needs.

-A transparent, well-enforced code of conduct can protect your company and set employees up for success.
-By outlining expectations and holding everyone accountable, you can build a workplace based on respect, integrity and trust.
+A transparent, well-written code of conduct can protect your company and set employees up for success.
+By outlining expectations, you can build a workplace based on respect, integrity and trust.